-- Please call the Countryside Fire Dispatch @ 847-918-6110 (non-emergency) before you start burning. - Burning must take place during the day light hours.
-Best time of the day to burn is the midmorning to mid-afternoon as smoke should disperse quicker. - Open burning must be attended by an adult at all times. - A water source of some sort must be provided. (hose or a fire extinguisher) - Open burning must be 25' from any structures.
-(50' from schools & roads-NOT in Road) - Maximum size of any burn pile is 3' in diameter and 3' high. - Materials being burned are limited to landscape waste generated on the property of the burn site. - Burning trash or construction debris is strictly prohibited. - DO NOT use gasoline as a fire starter.
+- Please call the Countryside Fire Dispatch @ 847-918-6110 non-emergency) before you start burning. - Please visit us at www.countrysidefire.com for more information on open burning. - Burning must take place during the day light hours only.
+Best time of the day to burn is the mid-morning to mid-afternoon as smoke should disperse quicker. - Open burning must be attended by an adult at all times. - A water source of some sort must be provided. (hose or a fire extinguisher) - Open burning must be 25' from any structures.
+(50' from schools & roads-NOT in Road) - Maximum size of any burn pile is 5' in diameter and 3' high. - Materials being burned are limited to landscape waste generated on the property of the burn site. - Burning trash or construction debris is strictly prohibited. - DO NOT use gasoline as a fire starter.
 It is explosively dangerous! - Wind velocity must exceed 5 MPH and must not exceed 15 MPH. - Smoke from open burning shall not obstruct visibility on roadways, etc. - Fire or smoke must not create a hazard or nuisance situation.
 Be courteous and respectful to your neighbors especially those with breathing problems. - Dispose of ashes by drowning them and placing them in a metal can. - Outdoor grills and metal fire pits are limited to recreation and cooking fires.